robsaundersx/neat-starter-test/src/pages/teaching/creativeprogramming/foundation/drawing.md

 The `arc()`, `curve()` and `bezier()` drawing functions are worth spending additional time to understand.

 From the examples above, you can observe that the curves are drawn such that the interior of the curves are filled with a colour.
 This may not be what you expect but is consistent with the drawing of other shape primitives.
-You can easily remove the filled interior of these curves by calling the `noFill()` function before drawing them, as we will see below.
+You can easily remove the filled interior of these curves by calling the `noFill()` function before drawing them, as we will see below in [Drawing Styles](#drawing-styles).

 ::: flex flex-row gap-4
 {#arc_construction_sketch_container}